TheQYD/picolator/README.md

 This is a screenshot of the controller circuit.
 It's also in the CADs folder.

 ![This statement has no meaning. ](photos/controller_circuit.png?raw=true "Picolator")

+## Notes
+The shell is 4 layers.
+Three HDPE layers, a double-sided copper clad FR1 circuit, and a polycarbonate top layer (to protect the screen).
+The body was designed in Fusion 360, and the electronics were designed in EagleCAD.
+All of them were milled using the Othermill.
+I had to use a Dremel to remove the headers on the PiTFT (risky, but it needed to be thinner).

+I found the PiTFT schematic and tested the pins used for video (SPI).
+The wires are 28 gauge stranded core.
+If you look through Google Images for any of those things you'd need, you'll find them.
+Lady Ada makes the schematics for the PiTFT available on her site.
+The mappings I found in Google images, and tested using an oscilliscope.

+The joystick is milled in two parts.
+The section for the screen is located in the cads/body directory.
+The circuit is located in the body/circuits directory.
+The resistors are 10k pullups.
+The Teensy code has a mapping of the pins, which are also labeled on the schematic.

+The image is Lady Ada's PiTFT image, so the SD Card is 8GB.
+I couldn't get it booting when I used dd on a 32GB card.
+The games are played in Pico-8.
+You can place the flags in rc.local so it starts automatically.
+Pico 8 is available from [Lexaloffle Games](http://www.lexaloffle.com/pico-8.php).
+All of the games are made by the community using Lua (I guess I'm about to learn Lua!).

+That's it for now, until I have time to write an Instructable.

 ## License
 Picolator is available under the MIT license.
 See the LICENSE file for more info.
 Make it better!